khaors/geocompr/main.md

 Section \@ref(software-for-geocomputation) mentioned several programming languages suitable for command-line based geocomputation.
 The advantages of geocomputation with R were discussed, including its unparalleled statistical power.
 This chapter makes use of some of this statistical power, by demonstrating methods for predictive mapping by means of statistical learning [@james_introduction_2013].
-The focus is the use of spatial cross-validation (or 'spatial CV' for short, a term we will define shortly) to assess model performance and reduce spatial bias.
+The main focus, however, is the use of spatial cross-validation (or 'spatial CV' for short, a term we will define shortly) to assess model performance and reduce spatial bias.
 Spatial CV is an excellent example of using statistical methods to model spatial data and, at the time of writing, the technique is better supported in R than any other language.

 Statistical learning aims at understanding data by building models which disentangle underlying relationships.